thomas4019/CodeVisualizer/README.md

 Features
 --------
-* Start visualization by providing a URL to a GIT, Subversion, or CVS repository.
-(Alternatively allow the user to upload a zip file with code)
+* Start visualization by providing a URL to a GIT, Subversion, or CVS repository (Alternatively allow the user to upload a zip file with code)
 * Instantly provide a visual graph where every class/file in the project is represented by a node
 * List all public functions around the exterior of each node